lang-ba-ba/notes/Tracing/elk_apm_opentele.md

 ## Backend

 # Steps
-1. instrument application with opentelemetry api and agent
+1. instrument application with opentelemetry api and agent,use the grpc sample in page,need download the agent jar

 2.